ofiwg/libfabric/man/fi_domain.3.md

 This specifies the default traffic class that will be associated any endpoints created within the domain.
 See [`fi_endpoint`(3)](fi_endpoint.3.html) for additional information.

+## Maximum Peer Group Id (max_group_id)

+The maximum value that a peer group may be assigned, inclusive.
+Valid peer group id's must be between 0 and max_group_id.
+See [`fi_av`(3)](fi_av.3.html) for additional information on peer groups and their use.
+Users may request support for peer groups by setting this to a non-zero value.
+Providers that cannot meet the requested max_group_id will fail fi_getinfo().
+On output, providers may return a value higher than that requested by the application.

 # RETURN VALUE